yugabyte/yugabyte-db/docs/content/latest/secure/column-level-encryption.md

 ### Step 5.
 Query using pgp_pub_decrypt

-Use `pgp_pub_decrypt` and private key for decrypting column data.
-In order to retrieve the encrypted column data, use `pgp_pub_decrypt` function to decrypt the data and wrap the pgp private key with the `dearmor` function to convert the private key into PGP ASCII-armor format.
-The Decryption function needs to be used in both SELECT and WHERE clause depending on the query.
+Use `pgp_pub_decrypt` and the private key to decrypt column data.
+To retrieve the encrypted column data, use the `pgp_pub_decrypt` function to decrypt the data and wrap the PGP private key with the `dearmor` function to convert the private key into PGP ASCII-armor format.
+The Decryption function needs to be used in both SELECT and WHERE clauses, depending on the query.

 To allow the decryption, the field name is also cast to the binary data type with the syntax: `account_number::bytea`.